Beyonce Pregnant With Twins: Why She Made The Announcement Today Of All Days

-Leave it to Queen Bee to announce her pregnancy in a BIG way!
+Leave it to Queen B to announce her pregnancy in a BIG way!
 Beyonce gushed to her fans on Feb.
 1 that she and Jay Z are expecting twins, but why would she choose today of all days?
 What’s the significance?
 We’ve got the EXCLUSIVE answer!

 Beyonce, 35, had been keeping a secret from us.
 Well, technically it was two secrets.
 The “Formation” singer is pregnant twins and picked Feb.
 1 to share the amazing news with her fans.
 She could have chosen ANY other day to spill the beans, but this one in particular holds a great deal of significance.
 “The Feb.
 1st announcement was not a mistake and was very much planned,” a source tells HollywoodLife.com EXCLUSIVELY.
 “She wanted to make the statement during Black History Month.”
 But of course!